mlflow/mlflow-torchserve/examples/cifar10/README.md

 https://www.mlflow.org/docs/latest/tracking.html#storage

-## Download the dataset

-Invoke the following script to download the dataset and perform preprocessing on input images

-`python cifar10_pre_process.py --output_path output/processing`

 ## Training the model

 This example, autologs the trained model and its relevant parameters and metrics into mlflow using a single line of code.